wordpress-mobile/test-cases/test-cases/gutenberg/audio.md

 **Steps**
 -   Tap on Add Audio on the placeholder or the Replace audio button in the toolbar.
--   Tap option ‘Choose from device’ and choose a audio file.
+-   Tap option ‘Choose from device’ and choose an audio file.
 -   Turn off the internet connection and wait for a moment.

 **Expected Behavior**